 2011 Bowman’s Best Prospects Mike Trout RC #BBP9

-Last but not least on our list this 2011 Bowman’s Best.
-This is one of Trout’s last cards as a prospect before he would get the call to the big leagues.
-The card features a very unique design with a big picture of Trout front and center.
+Last but not least on our list is this is 2011 Bowman’s Best.
+This is one of Trout’s last cards as a prospect before he gets the call to the big leagues.
+The card features a unique design with a big picture of Trout front and center.

 The design on this card is unlike any other set.
-The lighting, gritty multi-color background really make this card stand out and should be a part of any Mike Trout investor’s collection.
+The lighting and gritty multi-color background make this card stand out and should be a part of any Mike Trout investor’s collection.

 This card is another great option for people looking to get in on the Trout game at a price point that won’t upset your wife.